null

 • To clean oil-based spills, first soak up as much as possible with plain paper towel.
 Cover the area with a thin layer of cornflour or talcum powder to draw out the oil.

 • Use specialised spot cleaners to treat stains.
-You can use marble polishing cream on a soft cloth to spot-treat polished marble.
+You can use stone polishing cream on a soft cloth to spot-treat polished stone.

-• If in doubt, contact a professional marble restoration and refinishing service in your area for further care and maintenance advice to suit your specific needs.
+• If in doubt, contact a professional stone restoration and refinishing service in your area for further care and maintenance advice to suit your specific needs.

-Very small hairline cracks are a natural feature of real concrete and shouldn’t be considered a defect.
-This natural feature is part of the unique character of your one of a kind marble piece.
+Very small hairline cracks are a natural feature of real stone and shouldn’t be considered a defect.
+This natural feature is part of the unique character of your one of a kind piece.

-For more information about our beautiful concrete range please speak to our helpful sales staff.
+For more information about our beautiful stone range please speak to our helpful sales staff.